AZPuma is a High School Prep-Level Club

-The Club is a member of USA Track & Field (the U.S. Governing body of the sport) and practices at Glendale Community College.
-Athletes may become a member of the Club at ANY time during the season (January-June 15).
-This club does NOT train year-round and trains only at scheduled practice times beginning in January.
-See Registratoin info here.
+The Club is a member of USA Track & Field (the U.S. Governing body of the sport).
+Athletes may become a member of the Club at ANY time during the USATF Youth season (Thru-June 15).
+However, this club does NOT train year-round and trains only at scheduled practice times beginning in May at Glendale Community College.